GIScience/gis-training-resource-center/_sources/content/Module_4/en_qgis_map_design_I.md

 In this chapter we will go over the basics of symbology, colours, and how to adjust individual layers in QGIS to create comprehensive maps.

-:::{admonition} Recap: Types of Maps
+::::{admonition} Recap: Types of Maps
 :class: seealso

 In general, there are two main types of maps: __topographic maps__ and __thematic maps__.